ShrutiPatil2223/Predicting-Term-Deposit-Subscriptions-Using-Dataiku/README.md

 ## Results
 - The **Random Forest model** performed the best in predicting term deposit subscriptions based on recall and ROC-AUC metrics.

+## Report
+- Please see the attached report for the detail.